stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 These install Python 3.5 and make it the default Python run-time.

+# A Lightweight Setup for Python 2 Development #

+If you only need to work with Python 2, and prefer not to use *pyenv*, you can just use the copy of Python that is part of OS X, and add some tools.

+First, install *pip*:

+    easy_install --user pip

+Then add this to your $PATH:

+    $HOME/Library/Python/2.7/bin

+Use *pip* to install [virtualenv](https://virtualenv.pypa.io/en/stable/):

+    pip install --user virtualenv

+You can now use *virtualenv* to create Python 2 virtual environments and manage the packages within them using *pip*, all inside your home directory, and without modifying any system files.

 # Setting Up RVM for Ruby Development #

 Mac OS X includes a copy of Ruby, but it is outdated.
 To maintain current